 Alexandra, describe the nature of the challenge your client was facing.

 The client wished to provide interpretation in up to four languages (English, French, Spanish and Italian) at a large number of workshops: up to nine would run in parallel at any one time, each with different interpretation requirements.
 This already complex situation was made more challenging by the scale of the event and the number of participants, which called for an innovative technical solution.
 You can’t distribute 37,000 headsets each day and collect them for recharging each evening!
-Budget was also a significant factor: the Catholic Church regularly relies on volunteer interpreters, but this time - recognizing the high stakes - opted for professional conference interpreters, while looking to optimize its budget.
+Budget was also a significant factor: the Catholic Church regularly relies on volunteer interpreters, but this time – recognising the high stakes – opted for professional conference interpreters, while looking to optimise its budget.

 Why were you chosen to provide a solution?

 I was awarded the contract after a competitive tendering procedure which began back in 2015.
-I believe that three factors were crucial in the organizers’ decision.
+I believe that three factors were crucial in the organisers’ decision.
 First, I am a consultant interpreter, as opposed to an administrator, and I therefore have an in-depth and hands-on understanding of how to assemble multilingual interpreting teams.
-Secondly, many of the topics to be addressed at the WMOF were to be theological, and the speakers were to include bishops, archbishops and cardinals.
-I recognized very early on that the interpreters would need to have a Catholic background to be able to identify with and understand the themes.
+Second, many of the topics to be addressed at the WMOF were to be theological, and the speakers were to include bishops, archbishops and cardinals.
+I recognised very early on that the interpreters would need to have a Catholic background to be able to identify with and understand the themes.
 It is not often that attending catechism classes is a prerequisite for interpreting at a conference, but in this case, that was precisely the knowledge that I needed my interpreters to be able to tap into.
-Thirdly, due to the nature of the subject, I also guaranteed that all my interpreters would work into their mother tongue, and that there would be no relay interpreting.
+Third, due to the nature of the subject, I also guaranteed that all my interpreters would work into their mother tongue, and that there would be no relay interpreting.
 Even if you have an excellent knowledge of another language, you will not necessarily know the words of the “Our Father” or other Eucharistic formulations in that language.
 Use the wrong form of words and you will quickly lose the confidence of your listeners.

 How did you approach the challenge?